- Indoor and Outdoor

-White Scar Cave has not told us if they are fully wheelchair friendly.
+No, White Scar Cave is not wheelchair friendly.

 Because of the natural shape of the cave passages pushchair, buggy, wheelchair and guide dog access to the cave are not possible, and infants must not be carried in backpacks.

-White Scar Cave has not told us if they are fully pushchair friendly.
+No, White Scar Cave have stated they are not pushchair friendly.